 - Applicants will be provided with further information regarding the competition presentation expectations.

-- Wednesday February 5, 2020: Applicants will present in-person to a set of judges who will choose up to ten awardees.
+- Friday February 3, 2023 (tentative): Applicants will present in-person to a set of judges who will choose up to ten awardees.
 It will be at the judges’ discretion, in coordination with the Close School, to determine which, if any, of the teams receive awards and the prize amounts that will be awarded.

 Application details and judging criteria